EgoNormia

 -

-RQ3: Can we use EgoNormia to improve the normative reasoning of VLMs?
+RQ3: Improvement Can we use EgoNormia to improve the normative reasoning of VLMs?

 Physical Social Norms

-Physical social norms (PSNs) are shared expectations that govern how actors behave and interact with others in shared environments.
+Physical social norms (PSNs) are shared expectations that govern how actors behave and interact with others in the real physical world.

 To study physical social norms, we operationalize a taxonomy of PSN categories, which stand for the social objectives that inform them.
 Some norms explicitly serve the function of maximizing utility across multi-agent systems.
-We call these the Utility Norms.
-Other norms are more particular to human sociality, which can often stand at odds with group utility norms, and this tension provides a setting for evaluating agent decision-making under conflicting objectives.
+We call these the utility norms.
+Other norms are more particular to human sociality, which can often stand at odds with group utility norms, which are called non-utility norms This tension between utility and non-utility norms provides a setting for evaluating agent decision-making under conflicting objectives.

 Non-Utility Norms